Blog Post

 You would also pay for a payment gateway such as Stripe or PayPal if you have an eCommerce shop.
 But you’d pay gateway fees on either platform.

 Many third-party themes and plugins can be used for free – there is no need to pay extra unless there is a specific purpose.
-If you have a web designer on board, they often have premium packages available to use at the developer level.
+If you have a web designer on board, they often offer premium packages for developer-level use.

-This can become costly because big upgrades can break a site; out of date plugins and themes can cause security holes.
+This can become costly because major upgrades can break a site, and out-of-date plugins and themes can create security vulnerabilities.
 It’s advisable to keep the site up to date at all times.

-They mainly involve control, monetising, re-targeting, membership and expansion.
+They mainly involve control, monetisation, retargeting, membership, and expansion.

-• Access to hosting account plus email addresses.
+• Access to a hosting account plus email addresses.

 • Access to the database.